agermanidis/Antipersona/README.md

 specific identity has become outdated.
 Why can’t identities travel across bodies and become a commons, so that everybody can enjoy each identity's unique privileges?

-People Portal is a radical attempt at redistributing this kind of “identity wealth.”
+Antipersona is a radical attempt at redistributing this kind of “identity wealth.”
 It is an iPhone app that makes extensive use of the Twitter API to simulate the experience of using the platform as if you’re  in from any user account of your choice.
 When you “shadow” a